The Best Time to Visit Banff National Park? Not necessarily when you think it is!

 There are a few drawbacks to visiting Banff during the snowy season.

 First, backpacking trips can only be done in the summer.
 So if that’s on your bucket list, visit Banff in the summer or early autumn.
+So if you’re wanting to go hiking in Canmore (just 20 km away!) or Banff, maybe Summer is better.

 Second, you should absolutely rent a car with snow tires, and this can be tricky.
 Most rental car companies won’t guarantee your vehicle to have snow tires; it will depend on their availability on the day you arrive.
 I called six places before I found a company that would guarantee snow tires (that is National Car Rental).
 You absolutely have to book in advance.